r0light/cna-quality-model/docs/_pages/measures.md

 Calculation: Number of Data aggregates used in a system

-### NPE / M1 / SIM_NO / ifn
+### NPE / M1 / SIM_NO / ifn / OEM

-Name: Number of Produced Endpoints / (A)synchronous interfaces / Number of Operations / interface number
+Name: Number of Produced Endpoints / (A)synchronous interfaces / Number of Operations / interface number / Operations exposed by a microservice

 Adjusted Name: Number of provided Endpoints / Number of provided synchronous and asynchronous endpoints

-Source: Apel2019; Engel2018; Shim2008; Brito2021, Jin2021
+Source: Apel2019; Engel2018; Shim2008; Brito2021, Jin2021; Daniel2023

 Entity: Service, Endpoint